-A number of supermarkets also now offer free charging.
+Supermarkets are most likely where you will find free chargers.
+At the end of 2021, according to Zap Map, there were over 1,000 free charger across supermarkets alone.
 Tesco, for instance, has partnered up with Volkswagen and Pod Point.
-At the start of 2021, it had 600 chargers across 300 locations, and provides free charging on its fast (7-22kW) charge points.
-Rapid chargers (50kW) still require payment.
+It provides free charging on its fast (7-22kW) charge points, while its rapid chargers (50kW) still require payment.
 Though it's a collaboration with Volkswagen, all cars can use the chargers.

 But just because a Pod Point charger is free it doesn't mean you can just plug it in and walk away.
 You'll still need to use Pod Point's app to start the charge, or alternatively, visit the company's website and select the charger you're using.

 This means you'll need a smartphone or other internet-enabled device to start a charge (though you will get up to 15 minutes of charging without this).

 Zap-Map is one of the most useful resources to today's electric car driver.
 Its app and website has mapped over 95% of the available chargers in the UK (no one has 100%).

 You can use the filters on the to look for charge points and filter by network, plug types, whether you can pay by bank card and more.
 You can also filter by free charging points (go to the 'Payment' filter, then select 'free to use').